micag2025/Agentic_AI_Developer_Certification-Project_1/Project_Publication.md

 ####  Publication Details

 ![Publication Details](output_ui_publication_details.jpeg)
-*Detailed view of the description/content of the selected publication, selected by title (When a title is selected, its description/content is shown)*
+*Detailed view of the content of the selected publication, selected by title (When a title is selected, its content is shown)*

 ####   Q&A Chat Interface